Total Time: 30 minutes

 Recipe ingredients and notes:

-This pasta sauce is made with Mexican chorizo, which is raw, seasoned ground meat that you can buy in bulk.
+Note that this pasta sauce is made with Mexican chorizo, which is raw, seasoned ground meat that you can buy in bulk.
 (That's as opposed to Spanish chorizo, which is a dried and cured sausage.)
-Mexican chorizo is seasoned with various chili peppers and other spices and adds tons of flavor to any dish.

 How to make it: